impostorsguides/impostorsguides.github.io/rbenv/part-3/3-c-content.md

 ## Why use two separate directories?

 Maybe all this seems like overkill.
 What's the harm in letting users call internal code themselves?
-[This StackOverflow answer](https://unix.stackexchange.com/a/386015/142469){:target="_blank" rel="noopener"} addresses that question:
+[This StackOverflow answer](https://unix.stackexchange.com/a/386015/142469){:target="_blank" rel="noopener" } addresses that question:

 > It's a question of supportability - platform providers have learned from years of experience that if you put binaries in `PATH` by default, people will come to depend on them being there, and will come to depend on the specific arguments and options they support.
 >